ansys/pymapdl/doc/source/getting_started/contribution.rst

 * **🎓 Adding an example**: Proposing a new example for the library
 * **💡 New feature**: Enhancements to the code

-If your issue does not fit into one of these categories, click in `Open a blank issue <pymapdl_new_blank_issue_>`_.
+If your issue does not fit into one of these categories, click `Open a blank issue <pymapdl_new_blank_issue_>`_.